3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

-If you don’t have specific KPIs (key performance indicators) yet, now’s the time to think of them.
+If you don't have specific KPIs yet, now's the time to think of them.

 A vague goal like "I want more conversions" is a good place to start but not where you want to end up.
 It's a bad goal because it's not quantifiable.

 This worksheet has dozens of exercises to ensure you get crystal clear on what you want from your website revamp.

 A win condition is how you’ll measure the success of your redesign.

 ...but what is a win condition?

 A win condition is the single most important business goal on your list.